learn-co-students/javascript-arrays-bootcamp-prep-000/README.md

-w yearbut do I have to use ght om its m failing these two tests, can someone help?
+so w yearbut do I have to use ght om its m failing these two tests, can someone help?